50 Best Website Color Schemes of 2023

-38. Niche & Cult
+42. Niche & Cult

 Niche & Cult uses soft hues for a beauty brand with a more feminine feel.
 The soft pink is reminiscent of some skin tones and a blank canvas for makeup while the bright purple matches the mood of the site.

-40. Veneziano Coffee Roasters
+44. Veneziano Coffee Roasters

 Veneziano Coffee Roasters goes back to a more muted palette with a gray-blue and gold combination that’s subtle and classy.
 The colors pair well with the website’s imagery and create just the right feel.

-41. Better Energy
+45. Better Energy

-Better Energy uses bright colors associated with nature – taken from corresponding imagery – to create a fun palette to tell the story of something that might not super interesting to talk about.
+Better Energy uses bright colors associated with nature – taken from corresponding imagery – to create a fun palette to tell the story of something that might not be super interesting to talk about.

-43. Kyle Decker Portfolio
+47. Kyle Decker Portfolio

 Kyle Decker’s portfolio is another website with a color scheme that shines because it is so simple.
 It uses a combination of neutrals and only one true color to focus the eyes of the user.

 Awink Websolutions also uses a monotone color schedule with varying hues of blue.
 (Blues are a popular option when it comes to monotone options.)
 This one is just a little different thanks to the deeper, darker accents.
-Plus, dark and light screen areas almost play an optical illusion, making you think there are more colors here than there actually are.
+Plus, dark and light screen areas almost play an optical illusion, making you think there are more colors here than there are.

-45. Archibald Microbrewery
+49. Archibald Microbrewery